rytilahti/python-miio/docs/contributing.rst

    or define :obj:`~miio.device.Device._supported_models` variable in the class (for MiIO). listing the known models (as reported by :meth:`~miio.device.Device.info()`).
 4. Status containers is derived from :class:`~miio.devicestatus.DeviceStatus` class and all properties should have type annotations for their return values.
-The information that can be displayed directly to users should be decorated using `@sensor` to make them discoverable (:ref:`status_containers`).
+The information that should be exposed directly to end users should be decorated using appropriate decorators (e.g., `@sensor` or `@switch`) to make them discoverable (:ref:`status_containers`).
 5. Add tests at least for the status container handling (:ref:`adding_tests`).
 6. Updating documentation is generally not needed as the API documentation will be generated automatically.